 The year 1681 saw Aurangzeb use Aurangabad as the base for his campaigns.
-The region assisted as the kingdom of Mughal Empire for quite some time.
+The region assisted as the kingdom of the Mughal Empire for quite some time.
 He used the town as a strategic point to conquer Shivaji.
 Aurangabad was at India’s centre and the region was considered the safest from the attacking armies of the Afghan and Central Asian raiders.
 Post Aurangzeb’s death, the city of Aurangabad came under the reign of the Nizam of Hyderabad, until it was annexed into the Indian Union.
 In 1960, it got merged with the state of Maharashtra.
-Aurangabad is now a million plus city with Marathi and Urdu being the most important languages.
+Aurangabad is now a million plus city, with Marathi and Urdu being the most important languages.

 What Can A Tourist Expect In Aurangabad?

-Things To Do And See In Aurangabad - Tourist places in Aurangabad
+Things To Do And See In Aurangabad - Tourist Places In Aurangabad

 The weather of the pleasant, thriving city of Aurangabad is majorly temperate, with moderate summers and winters.
 The rainy season is extremely hospitable as well.
-However, for a delightful climate to team up with your zeal to explore this marvellous city, it is best suggested to visit this place in Winter.
+However, for a delightful climate to team up with your zeal to explore this marvellous city, it is best suggested to visit this place in winter.
 You could also spend a lovely evening taking in the inviting ambience in the Bani Begum Garden, to satisfy the nature lover in you.

 Aurangabad is merely 334 km away from Mumbai and is well attached to all the major cities by air, rail and road.
 The Aurangabad Airport is an international airport and is connected to all the major cities and states in India.
-Its connectivity by railway as well as road is highly developed with many state run buses, private bus operators and numerous trains plying.
+Its connectivity by railway, as well as road, is highly developed with many state-run buses, private bus operators and numerous trains plying.
 One of the most rapidly growing cities in India, don’t miss out on the unfathomable experience this great place has to offer you.
 Soak in the art, culture and holiness in this ‘City of Gates’ and carry with you a memory for a lifetime.